 I never really understood how colossal that behemoth plane, the 747, is until I stood next to the front landing gear and looked up.
-I was at the press conference for the opening of " America by Air," a new exhibition opening Saturday at the National Air and Space Museum.
+I was at the press conference for the opening of " America by Air," a new exhibition opening Saturday at the

 Hanging on the wall is some 36 feet of the front fuselage of a 747; the entire airplane is 231 feet long.
 You can also climb up several flights of stairs and take a peek into the cockpit.
 You can see the controls and the hundreds of instruments.